muhlba91/onyx-homeassistant-integration/README.md

 - `master`: the latest stable release
 - `next`: the next, cutting-edge release (**attention**: may be unstable)
-- releases following semantic versioning: if you need to pin the version, choose one of those
+- `v*`: releases following semantic versioning - if you need to pin the version, choose one of those

 ## Configuration